madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 ## Hi, There!

 Somewhere in the last 2 weeks, I felt that I needed a website... on github.
-In fact after looking at [Github Pages], I felt closer to achieving my long-term desire of having a website/blog where I can share things of interest to myself and engaging like-minded audience.
+In fact after looking at [Github Pages], I felt closer to achieving my long-term desire of having a website/blog where I can share things of interest to myself and engage with like-minded audience.

 It wasn't until last friday that I actually got to thinking about it seriously! and it wasn't until yesterday that it actually came into being.
 This is a short story of the motivations behind making this blog and learning in the process of creating it.